 - Heat the oven to 350° F. Place paper liners in a cupcake pan.

 - In a large mixing bowl, or use a stand mixer bowl, add the cake mix, melted butter, and the egg white.
 Using an electric mixer, mix at low speed for one minute to combine the ingredients.

 - Pour the can of coconut milk into the mixing bowl and mix at low speed to combine the milk into the batter, then turn the mixer to medium speed and mix for one minute until the batter is smooth and thick.
 Scrape the bowl as needed.

 - Add the coconut to the bowl and mix in with a spoon.

 - Fill the cupcake liners about ⅔ full.
-This is usually about 3 tablespoons of batter for use a number 20 scoop to easily add the batter.
+This is usually about three tablespoons of batter or use a number 20 scoop to easily divide the cake batter.

 - Bake the cupcakes for 18 - 20 minutes.
-Check with a toothpick to make sure they are done, then remove from the oven and let cool in the pan for 5 minutes then place on a cooling rack to finish cooling.
+Check with a toothpick to make sure they are done, they should be golden brown.
+Remove from the oven and let cool in the pan for 5 minutes, then place on a wire rack to finish cooling.

 - In a large mixing bowl add the powdered sugar and mix and low speed for 30 seconds with an electric mixer to break up any lumps of sugar.
 You can also use a stand mixer with a paddle attachment.